koding/tunnel/README.md

 * `signatureKey` secret key shared between server and client to sign control calls from client
 * `proxy.http.domain` is the desired domain at the server side that will be routed to this client
 * `proxy.http.target` is the target host protocol and port.
 Requests will be routed to this host
 * `proxy.http.rewrite` list of Regex expressions to rewrite paths in URLs.
-This list must contain at least one and may be as simple as a pair `/ -> /` but then you risk to expose entire local web server.
+This list must contain at least one entry and may be as simple as a pair `/ -> /` but then you risk to expose entire local web server.
 Only requests with matched path will be routed to client.
-You may use capture groups and replacement.
+You may use RegEx capture groups and replacements (e.g. `$1`).

+#### Run
-2. Run `client -c path/to/config.json` or just `client` if the `config.json` is in the same directory
+`client -c path/to/config.json` or just `client` if the `config.json` is in the same directory